MOOSA-ADNAN/Smart-plant-monitoring-system/README.md

 # Smart-plant-monitoring-system
 The IoT-based Smart Plant Monitoring System ensures efficient plant care.
 Sensors measure key parameters, wirelessly transmitting data to the cloud.
 The user-friendly app provides real-time updates, automated alerts, and remote control for optimal plant health, fostering sustainable cultivation.

+The provided Arduino code integrates various sensors to create a Smart Plant Monitoring System using the Blynk IoT platform.
+It monitors temperature, humidity, and soil moisture levels.
+The DHT11 sensor records temperature and humidity, while a soil moisture sensor detects the need for watering.
+Additionally, a DS18B20 temperature sensor is employed.
+The system sends real-time data to the Blynk app, allowing users to visualize and receive notifications about plant conditions.
+The code includes state handling to ensure notifications are sent only when the soil moisture changes, contributing to efficient and proactive plant care.